 Stuart Cary Welch, Jr. (1928-2008) was a celebrated curator, lecturer, and collector of Islamic and Indian art.
 His professional positions included special consultant in charge of the Department of Islamic Art at The Metropolitan Museum of Art, a post he held from 1979 to 1987, and honorary keeper, then curator of Islamic art at Harvard University’s Fogg Museum from 1956 to 2008.

-In the course of his long career in the latter half of the 20th century, he assembled over 60,000 35 mm slides for his research and teaching, documenting his unique access to private and public art collections from across the world.
+In the course of his long career in the latter half of the 20th century, Welch assembled over 60,000 35mm slides for his research and teaching, documenting his unique access to private and public art collections from across the world.

-The collection consists mostly of high-definition photographs of paintings and drawings, both famous and rare, but it also contains images of historical photographs, metalwork, and architecture.
+The Welch Collection consists mostly of high-resolution photographs of Persian and South Asian paintings and drawings from the 14th-17th centuries, but it also contains reproductions of historical photographs, sculpture, and architecture.